AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/linkedin-integration.md

 **How do I know if my creative will be copied?
 Can I see if my creatives are using the same share?**

-The share Id is not provided in a [!DNL LinkedIn] report, so there is not a clear and obvious way to check for creative-to-share mappings.
-If you suspect a creative might be a copy, you can manually check by opening the ad from within your [!DNL LinkedIn] Campaign manager--this will open the ad in a new tab and you will find the share Id in the URL.
+The share ID is not provided in a [!DNL LinkedIn] report, so there is not a clear and obvious way to check for creative-to-share mappings.
+If you suspect a creative might be a copy, you can manually check by opening the ad from within your [!DNL LinkedIn] Campaign manager--this opens the ad in a new tab and you can find the share ID in the URL.

 ![](assets/six.png)